 Step 5: Remove tape while paint is slightly tacky.
 Allow to dry completely.
-Once your overall cactus shape is created, you can tape off and paint any details you’d like to add.
+Once your overall cactus shape is created, you can tape off and paint any details you’d like to add to make your perfect cactus artwork piece.
 We added flowers and a planter.

 Step 6: If you’d like, use 1×2″ wood boards to trim the edges of your plywood board to use as a frame.

 Oh man, this makes me miss our old house!
 I loved how bright and colorful it was!
-Isn’t the cactus art perfect in there?
+Isn’t the cactus artwork perfect in there?